-Dirk's new CD, Walking Through Clay, now available.
-Click here to purchase online!
+Dirk's new CD, Walking Through Clay available here.
 See here for more information.
 The Bluegrass Situation says, "On Walking Through Clay, Powell brings the hammer down hard.
 But unlike most other albums that blend rock and trad, this album sounds totally natural.
 It brings home the fact that traditional music has always been popular music, no matter the era.
 This is the kind of album that only a master could make."
 Read the conversation with Dirk here and the press release here.

 Dirk Powell combines deep-running roots in rural American tradition with an overarching artistic vision that speaks poignantly to the audiences of today.
 From learning banjo and fiddle at the feet of his grandfather in Kentucky, through founding the Louisiana Cajun group Balfa Toujours, to extensive recording and film work with such artists as Jack White, Joan Baez, T-Bone Burnett, Anthony Minghella, Loretta Lynn, and Spike Lee, Dirk has arrived at a place all his own - one where tradition, inspiration, and innovation meet without borders.